20 Ways to Get Your Elderly Parents to Eat More Protein with Their Meals

 Why do Seniors need more protein?

-Research has found that older people are not able to use protein as easily as younger people, so their bodies may need more protein to meet its needs.
+Research has found that older people are not able to use protein as easily as younger people, so their bodies may need more protein to meet their needs.
+This is why high protein foods for seniors are strongly recommended in daily diets.
 Without sufficient protein, your body starts to break down muscle mass and lose bone strength.

-A diet high in protein can protect against this loss of tissue.
+A diet rich in high protein foods for elderly individuals can protect against this loss of tissue.
 Strong bones and muscles allow us to get out of a chair, walk to the shops, do gardening, go dancing, or play with grandchildren.
-Even simple tasks like pulling on our socks and getting out of the shower are made easier with healthy and strong muscles and bones.
+Even simple tasks like pulling on socks or getting out of the shower become easier.

 How Much Protein Do Older People Really Need?

-It is generally recommended that 10-35% of your calories should come from protein.
-That means if you eat 2000 calories in a day, you need between 200 and 700 calories to come from of protein.
+It is generally recommended that 10–35% of your calories should come from protein.
+That means if you eat 2000 calories in a day, you need between 200 and 700 calories from protein.

 Where Does Protein Come From?